bariserkus/essential_setup/linux_setup/README.md

 This will place the header files (include files) to `\usr\icnlude\boost` folder and place the boost library files (eg: `libboost_serialization.so.1.81.0`) to `\usr\lib` folder.

+It will also generate the `project-config.jam` file.
+Edit this file and add the following line to the end of file: `using mpi ;`.

 Get the core numbers for fast build:

 ``$ cpuCores=`cat /proc/cpuinfo | grep "cpu cores" | uniq | awk '{print $NF}'` ``